yumaoka/cldr/ldml/tr35-keyboards.md

 ### _Status_

-This document is a draft of a _technical preview_ of the Keyboard standard.
+This document is a _technical preview_ of the Keyboard standard.
-This document has _not_ been approved for publication by the Unicode Consortium, and may be substantially altered before any publication.
-For the latest published version of UTS#35, see <https://www.unicode.org/reports/tr35/>

-In particular, Element and attribute names are expected to change pending further review.
+To process earlier XML files, use the data and specification from v43.1, found at <https://www.unicode.org/reports/tr35/tr35-69/tr35.html>

-The CLDR [Keyboard Workgroup](https://cldr.unicode.org/index/keyboard-workgroup) is currently developing major changes to the CLDR keyboard specification.
+The CLDR [Keyboard Workgroup](https://cldr.unicode.org/index/keyboard-workgroup) is currently developing this technical preview to the CLDR keyboard specification.
-For this draft, please see [CLDR-15034](https://unicode-org.atlassian.net/browse/CLDR-15034) for status, the latest information, or to provide feedback.

 ## <a name="Parts" href="#Parts">Parts</a>